DevRomu/DevRomu/README.md

 ### Welcome Adventurer! 👋

-Hi, My name is Rhomill I was bitten by a radioactive coder, and for the next 1.5 years I'll be coding and becoming a programmer and data analyist.
+Hi, my name is Rhomill I was bitten by a radioactive coder, and for the next 1.5 years I'll be coding and becoming a programmer and data analyist.
 I'm pretty sure you know the rest.

 ---
 [![willianrod's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=@DevRomu)](https://github.com/anuraghazra/github-readme-stats)